ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 These instructions convert the value between a double register (`d0` and `d2`) from/to an integer value in registers (`w1` and `w20`).

-Conversion is done on purpose and is controlled, but when dealing with performance critical software, such conversions can be costly and should be avoided unless there is no alternative.
+Conversion is done on purpose and is controlled but, when dealing with performance critical software, such conversions can be costly and should be avoided unless there is no alternative.

 The second type of conversions are called implicit and are harder to track.